alchemy-js/alchemy/readme.md

 - Transmute the contents of a file
 - Accepts a function that returns a function with `context`, `file`, and `done` parameters
   - `contenxt` provides an object with a reference to the instance's `this.src`, `this.dest`, and `this.layouts` paths
-  - `file` is an object containing `content` and `data` key/values from `gray-matter` and the `ext` file extension
+  - `file` is an object containing `content` and `data` key/values from `gray-matter` and the file `name` and `ext`
   - `done` is a callback function that is called once transmutations are completed
-    - this callback also accepts the transmuted `content` value and this value must be passed for any transmuted files to be generated
+    - this accepts an object that can contain whatever transmuted data that should be passed along
+    - it must contain the same keys found in `file`: content, data, name, and ext., along with corresponding updated data

 ##### Alchemy.build()
 - Builds the site in the `this.dest` directory